brugr9/UEPluginVolumeCreator/README.md

 CT image data is expected to come in Hounsfield Units HU, where the use of 4096 values in a range of [-1000, 3096] is documented (cp.
 [DICOM, FAQ]).
 A twelve-digit binary number can represent these 4096 values or Hounsfield Units resp.
 (12 bit, 2<sup>12</sup> = 4096).
 DICOM images therefore are stored as 12 bit data.
 Sometimes one also meet 16 bit data, that's why we also use 16 bit.
 Let's assume we have a scalar volume as follows:

 * A Stack of 512 images of size 512 x 512 pixel per image = 512<sup>3</sup> pixel or voxel resp.
-* A single grayscale 16 bit channel: Grayscale G16 (1 channel, 16 bit); G: Hounsfield Units [-1000, 3076]; Dimension from Import
+* A single grayscale 16 bit channel: Grayscale G16 (1 channel, 16 bit); G: Hounsfield Units [-1000, 3076]
+* *ScalarVolume<sub>1</sub> `T_SV_Volume` = 512<sup>3</sup> px x 1 x 16 bit/voxel = 134'217'728 voxel x 16 bit/voxel = 2’147’483’648 bit = 268’435’456 Byte = 256 MB*

 The size of ScalarVolume<sub>1</sub> becomes 256 MB.
-If the images are double the size (stack of 1024 images with 1024 x 1024 pixel per image), the size of ScalarVolume<sub>2</sub> increases to 2 GB.
+If the images are double the size (stack of 1024 images with 1024 x 1024 pixel per image), the size of ScalarVolume<sub>2</sub> increases to 2 GB:

-* *ScalarVolume<sub>1</sub> `T_SV_Volume` = 512<sup>3</sup> px x 1 x 16 bit/voxel = 134'217'728 voxel x 16 bit/voxel = 2’147’483’648 bit = 268’435’456 Byte = 256 MB*
 * *ScalarVolume<sub>2</sub> `T_SV_Volume` = 1024<sup>3</sup> px x 1 x 16 bit/voxel = 1’073’741’824 voxel x 16 bit/voxel = 17’179’869’184 bit = 2’147’483’648 Byte = 2 GB*

 ### 3.6.
 Size in Memory